 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code academic integrity policy.
 Violations of the Honor Code may include, but are not limited to: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
 All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
-Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
-Additional information regarding the Honor Code academic integrity policy can be found on the Honor Code website.
+Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic integrity policy can be found on the Honor Code website.

-Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation violence), stalking, or protected-class discrimination or harassment by or against members of our community.
+Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation

+The University of Colorado Boulder (CU Boulder) is committed to fostering an inclusive and welcoming learning, working, and living environment.
+CU Boulder will not tolerate acts of sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, or protected-class discrimination or harassment by or against members of our community.
 Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or email cureport@colorado.edu.
 Information about OIEC, university policies, reporting options, and the campus resources can be found on the OIEC website.